PhD in Commerce: Requirements, Salary, and More

 PhD in Commerce: Colleges, Requirements, and More

-Diving into the intricate technicalities of the fields of Commerce and Business, Management and Finance, Actuarial Science and Taxation, and everything in between, a PhD in Commerce is one of the highest academic qualifications.
-The duration of a PhD in Commerce is 3 years and the basic eligibility is a master’s degree in a closely related discipline and some university might also ask for scores of certain entrance exams like UGC-NET.
-The major universities and colleges for PhD in Commerce in India include the University of Delhi, IGNOU, Jamia Milia Islamia, etc. while you can explore top universities abroad as well.
+A PhD in Commerce is one of the highest academic qualifications in the commerce field.
+The duration of a PhD in Commerce is 3 years, and the basic eligibility is a master’s degree in a closely related discipline.
+Some universities might also ask for scores of certain entrance exams like UGC-NET.
+The major universities and colleges for PhD in Commerce in India include the University of Delhi, IGNOU, Jamia Milia Islamia, etc., while you can explore top universities abroad as well.
 Read this blog to know all about a doctorate in Commerce, its eligibility, specialisations and topics, subjects, top universities, salary, jobs and more.

 DegreeDoctorate Level